 National Pension Scheme (NPS)

-National Pension Scheme (NPS) is one of the most underrated investment instruments available in India and is ignored by most of the people.
+National Pension Scheme (NPS) is one of the most underrated investment instruments available in India and is ignored by most of the people because of the strict withdrawal rules.
 In this article I’ll tell you the benefits of NPS and why you should start investing in it, if you are not already doing it.

 NPS is a retirement scheme offered by the Government to provide security and regular income to the citizen after retirement.
-This is a scheme regulated by the Pension Fund Regulatory and Development Authority (PFRDA), and provides a decent return based on market conditions.
-It was started by the Government in 2004 for the government employees, and was extended to all other citizen of India in 2009.
+This is a scheme regulated by the Pension Fund Regulatory and Development Authority (PFRDA), and can provide a decent return over long term.
+It was started by the Government in 2004 exclusively for the government employees, and was extended to all other citizen of India in 2009.
 Any citizen of India between the age of 18-65 years can invest and take benefits of NPS.
 On enrolling to NPS, you get a unique PRAN (Permanent Retirement Account Number), which will be same throughout your life.

 When you invest in NPS, you get the following benefits:

-Flexibility: When you invest in NPS, you get the flexibility to select the fund manager, investment asset class, and the percentage of contribution to all the asset types you select.
+Flexibility: You get the flexibility to select the fund manager, investment asset class, and the percentage of contribution to all the asset types you select.
 If you are not satisfied with the fund manager’s performance, you can change it anytime.

-Security after Retirement: Post retirement, you get some amount of your portfolio value as a lump sum amount, and invest the remaining amount in annuities which ensure regular monthly income post retirement.
+Security after Retirement: Post retirement, you get some amount of your portfolio value as a lump sum amount.
+Apart from this, you need to invest the remaining amount in annuities which ensure regular monthly income post retirement.

-Risk: Since NPS has an upper cap on the high risk Equity, this makes it mandatory to invest a significant portion (at least 25%) of the investment amount to be allocated to other moderate and low risk options, which makes it a relatively safe instrument than Equity or Equity based Mutual Funds.
+Risk: Since NPS has an upper cap on the high risk Equity, this makes it mandatory to invest a significant portion (at least 25%) of the investment amount to be allocated to other moderate and low risk options.
+This makes it a relatively safe instrument than Equity or Equity based Mutual Funds.

-Tax Benefits: You get tax benefits when you invest in NPS.
-It is an EEE (Exempt-Exempt-Exempt) type investment, which means you can save taxes on the invested amount, the capital gain, and the withdrawal.
+- Tax Benefits: You get tax benefits when you invest in NPS.
+It is an EEE (Exempt-Exempt-Exempt) type investment.
+It means you can save taxes on the invested amount, the capital gain, and the withdrawal.

 The amount invested in NPS can be allocated to the following asset classes: